olaf-ys/Forward-and-Backward-Propagation-in-MLP/README.md

 $$

 ## Back Propagation
-Back progagation updates two kinds of network parameters (i.e. weights and bias units) using gradient descent.
+Back Propagation updates two kinds of network parameters (i.e. weights and bias units) using gradient descent.
 However, gradients for weights and biases are calculated differently

 For Back Propagation, we here introduce some extra definitions:
 - $A^{(l+2)}$ is the activation matrix with $J$ neurons for each sample on the $(l+2)$ th hidden layer